 Archatrak porcelain pavers, planks and cobblestones are an exceptional choice for your next project.
 These three products can be used in a variety of spaces, and can be installed using several different techniques.
-Below are some of the most popular installation options for Archatrak porcelain paving products.
+Below are some of the most popular options for installing Archatrak porcelain pavers.

 Directly laying Archatrak porcelain pavers over concrete surfaces is one of the best ways to transform a drab patio, terrace, porch or balcony or create new rooftop deck.
 You don’t need extensive surface preparation, no need to bed the pavers in thinset, and no need for grouting.